gbarnett/gannonbarnett.github.io/content/messaging.rst

    :align: center

-These rules enforce the following security restrictions: only the user may edit their own information
+These rules allow secure information to only exist in trusted services.
+Effectively, these rules state:
 - the user’s document is public
-- the user’s ‘secure’ subcollection is never allowed to be read, written, or updated (default behavior is no access, rules only act on the specific path)
+- the user’s ‘secure’ subcollection is never allowed to be read, written, or updated, but data can be accessed by server functions